| |

 Filius Dei, Pabo & Ruisa, Queen Setsu, Carmilla, Seven (simultaneous

-revival of six of the prior productions plus the creation of a seventh,
+revival of six Greek myth productions plus the creation of a seventh,

 Antigone, all performed 'in repertory' over a four week period),